GauravBh1010tt/DeepLearn/corrnet/README.md

-This is an implementation of Correla
-'
-tional Neural Network (CorrNet) described in the following paper :
+This is an implementation of Correlational Neural Network (CorrNet) described in the following paper :
 Sarath Chandar, Mitesh M Khapra, Hugo Larochelle, Balaraman Ravindran.
-Neural Networks.
+Correlational Neural Networks.